 There are countless people around the globe who don’t have access to food or who can be supported through food-based activities.
 Whilst this is a sad reality of the world we live in, the good news is that we do have access to food and in turn, we can use that to help others who are vulnerable or struggling.

-With this in mind, here are some popular methods that food can be used to make a difference.
+With this in mind, here are some popular methods to use food to make a difference.

 Local Food Banks

 To start with we can look at how you can make a difference in your local area.
-Whilst world hunger and starvation are usually associated with developing countries, the truth is that there are people struggling to eat or feed their families in every country, even your own.
-Often, through no fault of their own, individuals can find that the cost of living is too high for their wage or they are forced out of work due to unforeseen circumstances.
-In these situations, young families are particularly at risk and parents can sometimes sacrifice eating themselves to feed their children, spending what little income they receive on keeping a roof over their heads.
+Whilst world hunger and starvation are usually present in developing countries, the truth is that there are people struggling to eat or feed their families in every country, even your own.
+Often, through no fault of their own, individuals can find that the cost of living is too high for their wages or they get out of work due to unforeseen circumstances.
+In these situations, young families are particularly at risk, and parents can sometimes sacrifice eating themselves to feed their children, spending what little income they receive on keeping a roof over their heads.

 Food banks are local non-profits that accept food donations from the public.
-These donations are then given out to needy individuals and families, becoming essential care packages that allow them to get back on their feet, stay healthy and can change their situation.
+These donations then go to needy individuals and families, becoming essential care packages that allow them to get back on their feet, stay healthy, and can change their situation.

 The Fairtrade initiative is one of the most successful of its kind and supports fair pay for workers in developing countries.
-When farmers sell through the Fairtrade system, they are provided with a fair minimum price for their products, as long as they follow the Fairtrade Standards and pay any staff appropriate wages.
-Through this, the system supports local businesses, their workers, and the overall community as a stronger economy is built and money can be spent on what the area needs most – whether that be a fresh well, school or hospital.
+When farmers sell through the Fairtrade system, they receive a fair minimum price for their products, as long as they follow the Fairtrade Standards and pay any staff appropriate wages.
+Through this, the system supports local businesses, their workers, and the overall community as a stronger economy is built and money can be spent on what the area needs most – whether that be a fresh well, a school, or a hospital.

 Buying Fairtrade products keeps this initiative alive, so consider it the next time you are out shopping and see the label.